Popularly known as Sunrise City, Fort Pierce is located on the eastern coast of Florida.

 Moonswiner’s Bar opened in 1981 under a different name and has been operated by the Adkins family on 3900 Okeechobee Rd.

-The ribs, the coleslaw and the pork all are savory to the taste buds.
+The barbecue here is the last thing you want to miss.
+The ribs, the coleslaw, and the pork all are savory to the taste buds.

 They have a special award-winning dish called the Onion Chips.